- Published: 14 July 2014 14 July 2014

 - There are great activities, etc. on campus that those who stay off-campus end up missing.

 - The likelihood of being able to reserve a hotel in Knoxville close to the Global Finals venues is minuscule.
-All of the nearby hotels are reserved for appraisers and tournament officials.
+All of the nearby hotels are reserved by DI for teams, appraisers and tournament officials.
 More distant hotels present daunting logistical difficulties (see above).

 But most importantly: